Working through the lockdown

 If you are a casual worker, you have no obligation to work if you choose not to.
 However, we all know it can be difficult to negotiate as a casual because your employer could stop giving you shifts in the long run.

-If you work part-time or full-time with set hours, you need to request leave from your employer to take time off work.
+If you work part-time or full-time with set hours, you may need to request leave from your employer to take time off work.
+Get in touch with the Working Women’s Centre if you are unsure about your leave options.

 How can I deal with the stress and mental health strains of the lockdown?